 However, nobody’s perfect, and that includes PIA.

 Streaming is a weak point that’s likely to turn away many users who want to access Netflix and other streaming sites with any regularity.
-It doesn’t appear that PIA has plans to expand its streaming capabilities in the near future, but if it did, we can’t think of anyone for whom PIA wouldn’t be suitable.
+It doesn’t appear that PIA has plans to expand its streaming capabilities shortly, but if it did, we can’t think of anyone for whom PIA wouldn’t be suitable.

 There’s Private Internet Access, and then there’s internet privacy.
 We’ve said our piece about the former, but if you want to learn more about the latter, check out these starting points!